ProwlEngine/Prowl/README.md

     - .NET 8
     - Dear ImGUI
     - Editor with support for Editor Scripts and Custom Editors
-    - Less then 5k of Executable Code for both the Editor and Engine combined!
+    - Less than 5k of Executable Code for both the Editor and Engine combined!
     - Unity-Like Coroutines
-    - Json Serialization via Newtonsoft.Json
+    - JSON Serialization via Newtonsoft.Json
-    - Play test directly in Editor
+    - Playtest directly in Editor
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 -   **Graphics Rendering:**